Christa Schmidt

-Christa Schmidt (born Christa Weigel on 3 April 1941) is a retired German politician (CDU).
+Christa Schmidt (born Christa Weigel; 3 April 1941 – 10 June 2026) was a German politician (CDU).
 She served as a minister in the last government of East Germany.
 She had built an earlier career as a teacher and educationalist.

-Life
+Life and career

 Christa Weigel was born in Leipzig during the first half of the Second World War.
 Between 1955 and 1959 she studied at a Teacher Training Institute for non-graduate teachers: between 1959 and 1964 she taught at the Goethe-School in Mügeln, a small town located a short distance to the east of Leipzig.
 She then switched to the Pestalozzi School for children with special needs in Leipzig, where she taught from 1964 till 1990.

 By 1990 sources were describing Christa Schmidt as "married with two children".

 In parallel with her teaching job, between 1972 and 1974 Schmidt studied successfully for a degree in Special School Pedagogy ("Sonderschulpädagogik") at the Martin Luther University of Halle-Wittenberg.
 Further study at the same institution led to her Doctorate of Pedagogy in 1980: her doctoral dissertation concerned handicapped school children.
 In 1982 she was promoted to the status of "Chief Teacher" ("Oberlehrer") and in 1988 she was promoted again, becoming an Education Councillor ("Studienrat").

-Political engagement began in 1973 when, at the age of 32, Christa Schmidt joined the Christian Democratic Union (CDU).
+Political engagement began in 1973 when, at the age of 32, Schmidt joined the Christian Democratic Union (CDU).
 The East German CDU lacked the autonomy of its West German counterpart, being a "bloc party" controlled through the country's so-called National Front by the country's ruling Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED).
 Nevertheless, the East German CDU was not entirely without influence, and was allocated a fixed quota of around 50 seats in the National Parliament ("Volkskammer") even though general elections from 1949 until 1990 always resulted in more than 99% of the reported votes having been cast in support of the single candidate list provided by the ruling party.
-For Christa Schmidt, between 1979 and 1989 CDU party membership was accompanied by a role as a deputy in the Central Leipzig City Assembly, where she worked on the Commission of Training and Education.
+For Schmidt, between 1979 and 1989 CDU party membership was accompanied by a role as a deputy in the Central Leipzig City Assembly, where she worked on the Commission of Training and Education.

-On 9 May 1990 Christa Schmidt presented a report to the responsible parliamentary committee on some of her ministerial objectives:
+On 9 May 1990, Schmidt presented a report to the responsible parliamentary committee on some of her ministerial objectives:

 "Although equal rights have been anchored in the constitution since 1949, they are not enforced.
 We still have a lot to do in order to assign to women the place in our society which is due to them.
 And this means that family and public life should no longer be based on the subordination principal, but on that of partnership.
 And here I want to use the word "Partnership" in a comprehensive sense: partnership in the family must be extended to include partnership in public life and partnership between employers and employees in order to serve the interests of families and of women."